Kanishkaa-Chopra/sql-stock-analysis/README.md

 # SQL Stock Analysis (AAFL)

 This repository contains a complete pipeline for fetching, loading, and analyzing historical stock data using **Python**, **SQLite**, and **SQL**.
-The example stock chosen here is **AAFL**, but you can easily swap in any other ticker.
+The example stock chosen here is **AFFL.NS**, but you can easily swap in any other ticker.
 By the end of this project, you will have:

 1. A local **CSV** of daily OHLCV data.
 2. A **SQLite** database (`.db`) containing the same data in a `stock_prices` table.